mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 Little Bit of Theory
 ====================

 Lets try to solve server "push" problem.
-Web is all about pulling data - browser makes request to the server, handles request, generates and sends response back.
+Web is all about pulling data - browser makes request to the server, server  generates and sends response back.
 But what if there's need to push data to the browser?

 Solution is simple: browser makes AJAX request to the server and asks for updates.
 While it seems like what's usually happening between browser and server, there's a catch.
 If server does not have anything to send, it will keep connection open until some data is available for the client.
-After client received response, it will make another request to get more data.
+After client received the response, it will make another request to get more data.

 This technique is called long-polling.

 Obviously, this is not very efficient approach.
-Noise to signal ratio is very low in most of the cases - it takes longer to process HTTP request (parse and validate headers, for example) than to send actual payload to the client.
+Noise to signal ratio is very high in most of the cases - it takes longer to process HTTP request (parse and validate headers, for example) than to send actual payload to the client.

 But, unfortunately, it is most compatible way to push data to the client right now.